Qeolvdxu/ride_the_commandline/README.md

     Your goal is to find any number of one line commands that will:
     * Run the HAYDEN_trash.sh script
     * compile the created files
-    * organize the files in a directory with the same name as the compiled programs output
     * delete all source files for programs that do not compile
+    * organize the files into seperate directories based on return value

     Useful commands that may help you out: